googleapis/python-aiplatform/README.rst

 Explainable AI: Get Metadata
 ----------------------------

-To get metadata from TensorFlow 1 models:
+To get metadata in dictionary format from TensorFlow 1 models:

 .. code-block:: Python